filakhtov/gentoo-use-docs/sys-apps/accountsservice.md

 Can not be used together with the `elogind` flag.
 Integrate AccountsService with the SystemD LoginD to query and manage login sessions and seats.

 This flag should be enabled on systems that use systemd as their init system.

+### test
+Build the test suite provided with the source code and execute the `meson test` command to run it after the main build is completed to check for any regressions.
+This will extend the build time.
+When this flag is disabled, patch the `meson.build` script to disable the test suite build.

+This flag should normally be disabled, because the test suite is primarily oriented towards the developers, maintainers and testers.